solid/solidproject.org/_posts/this-week-in-solid/2019-09-19-this-week-in-solid.md

 * Walked through an overview of the Solid specification work as stated in This Week in Solid
 * Gave an update about Node Solid Server project as stated in This Week in Solid

-Next weeks call will be on the 26th September at 1600CEST on [this line](https://zoom.us/j/121552099).
+Next weeks call will be on the 26th September at 1600 CEST on [this line](https://zoom.us/j/121552099).

 ## Press